-Join acclaimed songwriter, producer, and arranger John Lissauer in this live 90-minute class and discover the five things he’s learned about the inspiration, writing, and recording of some of Leonard Cohen’s most unforgettable songs.
+View the archive of this 90-minute class from acclaimed songwriter, producer, and arranger John Lissauer, and discover the Five Things He’s Learned about the inspiration, writing, and recording of some of Leonard Cohen’s most unforgettable songs.

 “I heard there was a secret chord.”

 Hi, I’m Sylvie Simmons, Leonard Cohen’s biographer.
 You don’t need me to tell you the Leonard Cohen song that opens with those words.
 But I am really happy to tell you about part three of our four-part Five Things I’ve Learned series on the life, music, and legacy of Leonard Cohen.
 That’s because in this session I’ll be joined by someone who knows more about that secret chord than anyone – and a whole lot more: Leonard’s longtime collaborator and friend John Lissauer.

 Leonard once told Billboard magazine, that John was “an important figure in my life.”
 I personally found out just how important when I interviewed John for I’m Your Man: The Life of Leonard Cohen.
 A composer, songwriter, producer, arranger, and Grammy Hall of Fame inductee, John had no end of valuable insights and remarkable stories about Leonard – some I learned from him only for the first time.
 Over the years I’ve been fortunate to have learned even more from John, having shared a stage with him at two events in New York, where he lives.

 John’s relationship with Leonard was a long one.
 It dated back to 1972, when Leonard asked him to be his record producer.
 Over the decades it would encompass a number of projects at very different periods in Leonard’s life: Times when things were going well for Leonard, and other times when Leonard’s personal life and his music career were plummeting into the pit.